Arvoya/city-explorer-api/README.md

 ## Feature Log

-Name of feature: Weather (placeholder): As a user of City Explorer, I want to see weather info for the city I searched, so that I know how to pack for an upcoming trip.
+Weather (placeholder): As a user of City Explorer, I want to see weather info for the city I searched, so that I know how to pack for an upcoming trip.

 Estimate of time needed to complete: 2hour